cuiyaxuan/DenoiseST/README.md

-# DenoiseST : A dual-channel unsupervised deep learning-based denoising method to identify spatial domains and functionally variable genes in spatial transcriptomics
+# scSTADE : An Integrated Deep Learning Framework for Denoising and Analyzing Single-Cell Spatial Transcriptomics
 ##### For the DenoiseST tutorial, please visit the following link. https://github.com/cuiyaxuan/scSTADE/tree/master <br>